aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

    [ GROUP BY { groupItem [, groupItem ]* } ]
    [ HAVING booleanExpression ]
    [ ORDER BY orderItem [, orderItem ]* ]
-   [ LIMIT number ]
+   [ LIMIT limitNumber ]
-   [ OFFSET start ]
+   [ OFFSET startNumber ]
 ```
 Queries without a `FROM` clause or only using `VALUES` in the `FROM` clause are not supported.
-A query must specify 1 or more tables as a comma separated list or using `JOIN` keywords.
+A `tableExpression` must specify 1 or more tables as a comma separated list or using `JOIN` keywords.
 See the
-[Joins]() section for more information.
+[Joins](#joins) section for more information.

+All other clauses apart from `SELECT` and `FROM` are optional.

+A `projectItem`, `groupItem` or `orderItem` can be a reference to a column, a literal or
+some combination of the former using [supported operators or functions](#operators-and-functions).
+A `booleanExpression` is the same but must resolve to a boolean value.

-Set operations such as `UNION`, `INTERSECT` and `MINUS` are not supported.
+Set operations `UNION`, `INTERSECT` and `EXCEPT` are not supported.
-Grouping operations using `CUBE`, `ROLLLUP` or `GROUPING SETS` are not supported.
+Grouping operations using `CUBE`, `ROLLUP` or `GROUPING SETS` are not supported.
 Ordering using `NULLS FIRST` or `NULLS LAST` is not supported.

 Note that since it is read-only, the driver does not support any kind of
 `CREATE`, `UPDATE`, `DELETE` or `INSERT` statements.
 The creation of
 temporary tables using `SELECT INTO` is also not supported.

 ## Identifiers
-Identifiers are the names of tables and columns in a SQL query.
+Identifiers are the names of tables, columns, and column aliases in an SQL query.

 Quoting is optional but unquoted identifiers must start with a letter
 and can only contain letters, digits, and underscores.